Aquatic Preserves List

 Approximately two-thirds of Floridians live in counties that border an aquatic

 preserve.
-Often referred to as "liquid parks", aquatic preserves are vital to Florida's
+Aquatic preserves are vital to Florida's

 quality of life.
 Residents and visitors enjoy swimming, fishing, boating and paddling